For babies & children - Scientific Research

 Recent research on probiotics and infants & children - Summarised

-OptiBac Probiotics For your child’s health reducing childhood infections - May 2009
+OptiBac Probiotics For babies & children reducing childhood infections - May 2009

 Source: Cazzola, M. et al. (2010) Efficacy of a synbiotic supplementation in the prevention of common diseases in children: a randomized, double-blind, placebo-controlled pilot study; Therapeutic Advances in Respiratory Disease 0(0) pp. 1-8